 While working in Bootstrap, it’s possible to change column positions or add sub-columns to them as you format further.
 This is achieved through offsetting, nesting or reordering the columns.
-We explain these three concepts further, and how you can use them, below.
+We explain three Simple Tricks to Format Grids in Bootstrap concepts further, and how you can use them, below.

 There are four ways to offset columns in Bootstrap as shown by the following classes;